Running can be a real party pooper some days, am I right?

 8. Play with your speeds

-On the treadmill, I’ll mix it up by completing 5 minute intervals at faster/slower speeds for the duration of my workout.
+On the treadmill, I’ll mix it up by completing 5-minute intervals alternating between faster and slower speeds for the duration of my workout.
 Some days I’ll do hill intervals instead, alternating between high inclines at a slow jog and low inclines at a faster pace.

-Running doesn’t have to feel monotonous.
+Your runs don’t have to be the same every time.
 If you’re struggling with how to enjoy running, try using this variety technique to stave off the boredom.